 For more information on employment taxes, see Pub.
 15, Pub.
+51, or Pub.
+80.

 Line 15.
 First date wages or annuities were paid.
 If the business has employees, enter the date on which the business began to pay wages or annuities.
 For foreign applicants, this is the date you began to pay wages in the United States.
 If the business doesn't plan to have employees, enter "N/A."